🧰Employer YA Toolkit🧰

 FCPS can offer guidance on structuring the experience to maximize benefit for both employer and student.

-Students are provided Related Instruction (high school courses, on-the-job training, and/or a combination thereof) that matches the work experience.
+Students are provided Related Instruction (high school courses, on-the-job training, dual enrollment coursework and/or a combination thereof) that matches the work experience.

 7. Hiring Process